In This Article

 Are poker tournament buy-ins deductible?

-Yes — as gambling losses, deductible on Schedule A (federal only) up to the amount of your gambling winnings.
+Yes, as gambling losses, deductible on Schedule A (federal only) up to the amount of your gambling winnings.
 For professional gamblers, buy-ins are deductible on Schedule C as business expenses.
-In NJ, buy-ins and losses are never deductible.
+In NJ, buy-ins reduce your net session result through intra-session netting, but there is no separate line-item deduction for losses on the NJ-1040.